stadium-software/popups/README.md

 Navigate to a popup page to open pages that appear to be popups.

 Use a *NavigateToPage* action to navigate away from a popup page (usually back to the opening page) to make it appear as if the popup was closed.

+### Full-Page Popup Headers
+To display a header in a full-page popup
+1. Add a *Label* control as the first control into a popup page
+2. Add the class "stadium-popup-header" to the control

 # Dismiss Click, Escape Button Close and Closer Icon (X) Display
 It may be is useful to allow users to close a popup by clicking the background, pressing the escape key or clicking an X in the top right corner of the popup.